PX4/PX4-user_guide/en/middleware/uxrce_dds.md

 #### Topics no longer need to be synced between client and agent.

-The list of bridged topics between agent and client no longer needs to be synced, so the `update_px4_ros2_bridge.sh` script is no longer needed.
+The list of bridged topics between agent and client no longer needs to be synced for ROS 2, so the `update_px4_ros2_bridge.sh` script is no longer needed.

 #### Default topic naming convention has changed